Cuphead: Plot

 On Inkwell Isle, the game follows Cuphead and Mugman, two fun-loving brothers who live under the watchful eye of Elder Kettle.
 Against his warnings, the brothers wander off to the Devil's Casino and begin playing craps.
 When they go on a winning streak, the Devil appears and makes a deal, offering to give them all the money in the casino if they win the next roll and threatening to take their souls if they lose.
 Cuphead accepts the offer but loses by rolling snake eyes.
 As he and Mugman beg for mercy, the Devil offers them another deal – if the brothers can collect the "soul contracts" from his runaway debtors by midnight the next day, the Devil might spare them.
-After returning home and informing Elder Kettle about their predicament, he gives the brothers a potion that allows them to fire blasts of energy from their fingers and warns them that the debtors may not turn in their soul contracts willingly.
+After returning home and informing Elder Kettle of their predicament, he gives the brothers a potion that allows them to fire blasts of energy from their fingers and warns them that the debtors may not willingly turn in their soul contracts.

 The brothers travel across Inkwell Isle, fighting the debtors to obtain their contracts.
-As they enter the second sector of the island, Elder Kettle notices that the duo are getting stronger from their battles and urges them to make the right choice when they meet the Devil.
-After Cuphead and Mugman enter the third sector, King Dice, the Devil's right-hand man, reports the brothers' progress to his boss and tells him that he is suspicious of their intentions, to which the Devil replies that if the brothers were to try anything, he will be ready for them.
+As they enter the second sector of the island, Elder Kettle notices that the duo is getting stronger from their battles and urges them to make the right choice when they meet the Devil.
+After Cuphead and Mugman enter the third sector, King Dice, the Devil's right-hand man, reports the brothers' progress to his boss and says he is suspicious of their intentions.
+The Devil replies that if the brothers were to try anything, he would be ready for them.

 The brothers eventually collect all of the soul contracts and return to the Devil's Casino.
 King Dice stops them, saying that their success has caused him to lose a bet.
-In retaliation, he sets up an extended casino-styled battle in an attempt to exact revenge.
+In retaliation, he sets up an extended casino-style battle in an attempt to exact revenge.
 After defeating King Dice, the brothers confront the Devil, who tries to tempt them by inviting them to join him if they turn over the soul contracts.
-If the player chooses to do so, Cuphead and Mugman are transformed into the Devil's demonic lackeys and the game ends.
-If they refuse, the Devil becomes furious at the brothers for not upholding their end of the bargain and battles them.
-Cuphead and Mugman defeat the Devil, incinerate the contracts and return home.
-Learning that they have nothing to fear from the Devil anymore, the former debtors honour the brothers for their heroism.
+If the player chooses to do so, Cuphead and Mugman are transformed into the Devil's demonic lackeys, and the game ends.
+If they refuse, the Devil becomes furious with the brothers for failing to uphold their end of the bargain and battles them.
+Cuphead and Mugman defeat the Devil, incinerate the contracts, and return home.
+Learning that they have nothing to fear from the Devil anymore, the former debtors honour the brothers for their heroism as everyone celebrates.